 Best HD Wallpaper App: Wallpaper Wizard 2

-Developed by MacPaw, an updated version of Wallpaper Wizard is designed to bring a fresh look to your Mac’s desktop from an enormous collection of HD, retina-compatible wallpapers.
+Wallpaper Wizard is designed to bring a fresh look to your Mac’s desktop from an enormous collection of HD, retina-compatible wallpapers.
 From urban landscapes to portraits and nature views — this wallpaper app has them all, and you’ll easily find a picture you like by browsing through the categories on the Explore tab or using the search function.

 The collection of wallpapers is perfectly organized in a catalog of thumbnails.
 When I downloaded Wallpaper Wizard 2, I was pleasantly surprised by its elegant and minimalist interface.
 It’s user-friendly and easy to navigate, not overloaded with extra icons, and absolutely matches Apple style.

 Even if you’ve used default macOS backgrounds all your life, just try Wallpaper Wizard 2, and you’ll quickly get addicted to its background images.
-The app offers an extensive gallery that consists of more than 25,000 of photos handpicked from reliable sources and divided by themes.
+The app offers an extensive gallery that consists of more than 25,000 photos handpicked from reliable sources and divided by themes.
 And the new pics are added to the collection every month so that you won’t run out of fresh wallpapers for your Mac even if you change them every day.

-All photos are in HD 4K quality that makes a big difference if you have a Retina display.
+All photos are in HD 4K quality which makes a big difference if you have a Retina display.
 In addition to high-end resolution, every wallpaper in the app looks stunning and will meet the standards of the pickiest users.

 Besides the Explore tab, Wallpaper Wizard also has a Roll and a Favorites tab.
 Photos that you want to set as a desktop background will be added to your Roll.
 Here you can choose how often you’d like them to change — every 5, 15, 30, or 60 minutes, every day, or every time you launch your computer.
 If you don’t like a photo that is currently displayed on your desktop, you can easily remove it from a queue via the menu bar icon.